thanniq/NDZ/content/posts/lindy-effect.md

 "Thoughts",
 ]

 +++Ever heard of the Lindy effect?
-It's a concept that can means - **If something has been around for a long time, the longer it will be**.
+It's a concept that means - **If something has been around for a long time, the longer it will be**.
 You can apply this idea to almost every area of your life, from investing to consumption, learning, life choices, and decisions.

 <!--more-->